marmotlab/ARiADNE-ROS-Planner/README.md

 If you are interested in more details, please check our related publications in [ICRA2023](https://arxiv.org/pdf/2301.11575) and [RAL](https://arxiv.org/pdf/2403.10833).

-This repo contains the source code for ARiADNE planner in ROS1.
+This branch contains the source code for ARiADNE planner in ROS2.

 <p align="center">
 <img src="demo/example.jpg" width="480"/>
 </p>

-**5 Jan 2025**: support random starting location.

 ## Demo
 Here is a demo video showing ARiADNE planner exploring the indoor environment provided by [TARE](https://github.com/caochao39/tare_planner/tree/melodic-noetic).